attune-api/attune-python/README.md

 Hello world
 -----------

-Library supports one COnfiguration object cross all created clients (Singleton pattern), but you can pass your custom settings project to init function of client object.
+Library supports one Configuration object cross all created clients (Singleton pattern), but you can pass your custom settings project to init function of client object.

 ```python